Identifying the most crucial parameters of the initial curvature profile for primordial black hole formation: Setting up the initial condition

 Assuming spherical symmetry, it is convenient to divide the collapsing matter into a system of concentric spherical shells and to label each shell with a Lagrangian comoving radial coordinate $r$.
 Then the metric can be written in the form used by Misner and Sharp \cite{Misner:1964je}:

 where $R$, $a$ and $b$ are functions of $r$ and the time coordinate $t$.
 We consider a perfect fluid with the energy density $\rho(r,t)$ and pressure $P(r,t)$ and a constant equation-of-state parameter $\ga$, $P(r,t)=\ga \rho(r,t)$.
-Expressing the proper time derivative of $R$ as
+We express the proper time derivative of $R$ as

 with a dot denoting a derivative with respect to $t$.